 A call may come through when you have a lot on your desk.
 Proper phone etiquette dictates that you stop doing whatever it is you are working on and concentrate on assisting the caller.
 If you don’t do this, you may be distracted and not offer proper help.
 Even worse, a caller can tell if you’re not listening, which leads to them feeling undervalued.

-When a call comes in, practice active listen.
-Take notes, ask questions, and respond with affirmations that you’re listening.
+When a call comes in, practice active listening.
+Take notes, ask questions and respond with affirmations that you’re paying attention.
 Remember, people don’t want to stay on the phone for long.
-They want to be done in the shortest time possible.
-Active listening can help you deal with concerns on the first attempt and conclude a call quickly.
+They want to be done as quickly as possible.
+Active listening can help you deal with concerns on the first attempt and wrap-up a call quickly.

 So, if you want to keep your customers, don’t put them on hold even before they talk to you.
-Follow the previously listed steps!
-Greet them with a positive message, ask how you can assist them, and if you need to consult before giving an answer, explain to them that you need to put them on hold to get more information.
+Instead, follow the previously listed steps.
+Greet them with a positive message, ask how you can assist them and if you need to consult before giving an answer, explain to them that you need to put them on hold to get more information.

-If you’re to put the customer on hold for more than a minute check back with them periodically.
-This will ensure they don’t feel like you have forgotten about them.
+If you’re to put the customer on hold for more than a minute, check back with them periodically.
+This will ensure that they don’t feel like you have forgotten about them.
 Another option would be to connect them with someone else if you are too busy to properly address their concerns.
-If you don’t handle this properly, they may just hang up and never call back!
+If you don’t handle this properly, they might just hang up and never call back.

 Whether you helped the caller with their issue or not, make time to end the call properly.
 Again, you should do this in a warm and polite manner.
-You want the customer to call you again for business, so how you finish the call will determine your future business.
+You want the customer to call you again for business, so how you finish the call will determine whether there are any future interactions.

 Don’t be in a rush to get off the phone with them.
 Ask them if there is something else you can do for them.
 If they are satisfied, thank them for calling and wish them a good day.
 Let the customer hang up first.